 Katy has been a principal member of Blue Apple since 2011 and her many acclaimed appearances include Hero in Much Ado About Nothing and Ophelia in the company’s national tour of Hamlet.
 Katy has subsequently performed her acclaimed Ophelia’s Dance at many venues, including at Shakespeare’s Globe in London.
+In January 2019 she completed her biggest challenge, and greatest success to date, when she performed the lead role in A Christmas Carol, in which she was possibly the world’s first female Scrooge.

 Katy is an accomplished dancer and in 2015 she was cast in Candoco Dance Company’s production of Jerome Bel’s ‘The Show Must Go On’, which opened to much acclaim at Sadler’s Wells then toured to Nottingham Playhouse and Tramway in Glasgow.
 The production won the UK Theatre Award’s Achievement in Dance award, was listed by The Guardian as one of the ‘Top 10 Dance Highlights of 2015’, and was included in The Independent’s ‘Best Theatre and Dance of 2015’.
 The cast came back together in November 2017 for 9 further performances at the Autumn Festival in Paris.
 Katy was the only cast member with a learning disability.